Carbon tetrachloride: Properties

-Solid tetrachloromethane has two polymorphs: crystalline II below −47.5°C (225.6 K) and crystalline I above −47.5°C. At −47.3°C it has monoclinic crystal structure with space group C2/c and lattice constants a = 20.3, b = 11.6, c = 19.9 (.10^{−1} nm), β = 111°.
+Solid carbon tetrachloride has two polymorphs: crystalline II below −47.5°C (225.6 K) and crystalline I above −47.5°C. At −47.3°C it has monoclinic crystal structure with space group C2/c and lattice constants a = 20.3, b = 11.6, c = 19.9 (.10^{−1} nm), β = 111°.

 With a specific gravity greater than 1, carbon tetrachloride will be present as a dense nonaqueous phase liquid if sufficient quantities are spilt in the environment.

 Reactions

 Despite being generally inert, carbon tetrachloride can undergo various reactions.
 Hydrogen or an acid in the presence of an iron catalyst can reduce carbon tetrachloride to chloroform, dichloromethane, chloromethane and even methane.
 When its vapours are passed through a red-hot tube, carbon tetrachloride dechlorinates to tetrachloroethylene and hexachloroethane.

 Carbon tetrachloride, when treated with HF, gives various compounds such as trichlorofluoromethane (R-11), dichlorodifluoromethane (R-12), chlorotrifluoromethane (R-13) and carbon tetrafluoride with HCl as the by-product:

 This was once one of the main uses of carbon tetrachloride, as R-11 and R-12 were widely used as refrigerants.

 An alcohol solution of potassium hydroxide decomposes it to potassium chloride and potassium carbonate in water:

 Carbon is sufficiently oxophilic that many compounds react to give phosgene: